xecureyan1337/xecureyan1337/README.md

   <!-- 🔭 I’m currently working on ...-->
   <!-- 📫 How to reach me: -->
   🧑‍🎓 A university student 21 years old.
-I have been learning cyber security (red team) and using linux operating system (debian) for 2 years🐧 and I enjoy to learn new things especially IT Security🧣</br>
+I have been learning cyber security (red team) and using linux operating system (debian) for 2 years and I enjoy to learn new things especially IT Security </br>

   ### Language and Tools